-- .
-A computation in accordance with rule 53(a) of Exelon's aggregate investment in all EWGs and FUCOs; - Consolidated capitalization ratio of Exelon as of the end of that quarter, with consolidated debt to include all short-term debt and non-recourse debt of all EWGs and FUCOs;
+- A computation in accordance with rule 53(a) of Exelon's aggregate investment in all EWGs and FUCOs; - Consolidated capitalization ratio of Exelon as of the end of that quarter, with consolidated debt to include all short-term debt and non-recourse debt of all EWGs and FUCOs; - Analysis of the growth in consolidated retained earnings which segregates total earnings growth of EWGs and FUCOs from that attributable to other subsidiaries of Exelon; - A statement of revenues and net income for each EWG and FUCO for the twelve months ending as of the end of that quarter.

-/71/ Pa.
+/64/ Pa.
 PUC, Docket Nos.
 R-00973953 and P-0091265, Final Order, para.
 2, p.
 10; Joint Petition for Full Settlement of PECO Energy Company's Restructuring Plan and Related Appeals and Application for a Qualified Rate Order and Application of Transfer of Generation Assets, April 29, 1998, para.
 28.